Rip Current Statement issued for Coastal Flagler, Coastal Nassau, Coastal St. Johns by NWS - NewsBreak

 Wind Advisory issued for Eastern Alaska Range by NWS

-Effective: 2022-11-02 00:00:00 AKDT Expires: 2022-11-02 16:00:00 AKDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2022-11-02 03:48:00 AKDT Expires: 2022-11-02 16:00:00 AKDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Eastern Alaska Range WIND ADVISORY REMAINS IN EFFECT FROM MIDNIGHT TONIGHT TO 4 PM AKDT WEDNESDAY * WHAT...South winds 25 to 35 mph with gusts up to 55 mph expected. * WHERE...Eastern Alaska Range in passes. * WHEN...From midnight tonight to 4 PM AKDT Wednesday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Target Area: Eastern Alaska Range WIND ADVISORY REMAINS IN EFFECT UNTIL 4 PM AKDT THIS AFTERNOON * WHAT...South winds 25 to 35 mph with gusts up to 55 mph expected. * WHERE...Eastern Alaska Range in passes. * WHEN...Until 4 PM AKDT today. * IMPACTS...Gusty winds could blow around unsecured objects.
 Tree limbs could be blown down and a few power outages may result. * ADDITIONAL DETAILS...Visibility may be reduced at times in blowing snow.
 Drifting snow may impact travel.

+Special Weather Statement issued for Carlton, South St. Louis, Central St. Louis, Crow Wing by NWS

+Effective: 2022-11-02 03:19:00 CDT Expires: 2022-11-02 18:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Carlton, South St. Louis; Central St. Louis; Crow Wing; Koochiching; North Cass; North Itasca; North St. Louis; Northern Aitkin; Northern Cook, Northern Lake; Pine; South Aitkin; South Cass; South Itasca NEAR CRITICAL FIRE WEATHER CONDITIONS TODAY FOR PORTIONS OF NORTHEAST MINNESOTA AND NORTHWEST WISCONSIN Dry conditions, breezy winds, and near record temperatures will lead to near critical fire weather conditions today.
+Southerly winds of 15 to 20 mph with gusts of 25 to 30 mph are forecast for this afternoon/evening.
+Minimum relative humidity values of mid 30s over NW WI and low to mid 40s over NE MN.
+Together, these conditions could lead to the rapid spread of fires.
+Check burning restrictions and fire danger before burning.
+For more information on burning restrictions for Minnesota, see www.dnr.state.mn.us/forestry/fire/firerating_restrictions.html.
+For more information on burning restrictions for Wisconsin, see www.dnr.wi.gov/topic/ForestFire/restrictions.asp.

 Comments / 0